siemens/libsecutils/README.md

 export OPENSSL_DIR=/usr/local
 ```

-It is recommended to use CMake to produce the `Makefile`, as follows:
+Since version 2, it is recommended to use CMake to produce the `Makefile`,
+for instance as follows:
 ```
 cmake .
 ```